cheesyminecart/cheesyminecart.github.io/projects.markdown

 - British Physics Olympiad '24 Global Bronze I
 - Various Silver and Gold Awards for the British Senior Maths Challenge, or SMC.

-## Other things I do:
+## Other things I do (MISC):

-There are a couple other things about my character that I think are important to note:
+Here are a couple other things that I think may be relevant:

 - I am a hobbyist astrophotographer, the process of which taught me proper maintenance of equipment and encouraged me to be more patient.
 - I was the leader of the Dungeons and Dragons (DND) club for my school during the 2023-24 and 2024-25 academic years, which gave me valuable insights into being an effective, encouraging leader.
 - I was part of the GSIS Swim Team for 7 years.
+- I led the GSIS Physics Society for the 2024-2025 academic year.
+I ran activities regarding telescopes and mounts, as well as hosted quizzes and made physics news segments to involve more people.
+- I am also a hobbyist Scuba Diver and have reached the "Advanced Open Water Diver" tier of PADI.